Optical ring resonators

 A computer-simulated ring resonator depicting continuous wave input at resonance.

-An optical ring resonator is a set of waveguides in which at least one is a closed loop coupled to some sort of light input and output.
-(These can be, but are not limited to being, waveguides.)
-The concepts behind optical ring resonators are the same as those behind whispering galleries except that they use light and obey the properties behind constructive interference and total internal reflection.
-When light of the resonant wavelength is passed through the loop from the input waveguide, the light builds up in intensity over multiple round-trips owing to constructive interference and is output to the output bus waveguide which serves as a detector waveguide.
-Because only a select few wavelengths will be at resonance within the loop, the optical ring resonator functions as a filter.
-Additionally, as implied earlier, two or more ring waveguides can be coupled to each other to form an add/drop optical filter.
+An optical ring resonator, or micro-ring resonator (MRR) is a set of waveguides in which at least one is a closed loop coupled to light input and output.
+The input and output can be, but are not limited to being, waveguides.
+Geometries behind optical ring resonators are the same as those behind whispering galleries except that they use light and obey the properties behind constructive interference and total internal reflection.
+When light of the resonant wavelength is passed through the closed loop from the input waveguide, the light builds up in intensity over multiple round-trips owing to constructive interference and is coupled to the output waveguide.
+Because only a narrow wavelength range will be at resonance within the loop geometry, the optical ring resonator functions as a filter.
+Additionally, two or more ring waveguides can be coupled to each other to form an add/drop optical filter or to send light in a preferred direction.